Making History: Celebrating 60 Years of IAIA and 50 Years of MoCNA

 - October 10: IAIA and MoCNA Indigenous Peoples’ Day Celebration (IAIA Campus and Museum)

-- November 4, 6–8 pm: IAIA Fall Senior Graduating Exhibition (IAIA Campus, Balzer Gallery)
+- November 4, 6–8 pm: IAIA Fall ’22 Graduating Senior Exhibition: Same World, Different Voices—Opening Reception (IAIA Campus, Balzer Gallery)

 The Institute of American Indian Arts (IAIA) is the only college in the world dedicated to the study of contemporary Native American and Alaska Native arts.
 IAIA offers undergraduate degrees in Cinematic Arts and Technology, Creative Writing, Indigenous Liberal Studies, Museum Studies, Performing Arts, and Studio Arts; graduate degrees in Creative Writing and Studio Arts; and certificates in Broadcast Journalism, Business and Entrepreneurship, Museum Studies, and Native American Art History.
 The college serves approximately 500 full-time equivalent (FTE) Native and non-Native American students from around the globe, representing nearly a hundred federally recognized tribes.
 Named one of the top art institutions by UNESCO and the International Association of Art, IAIA is among the leading art institutes in our nation and is accredited by the Higher Learning Commission (HLC).